mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 Scene graph: Tree data structure, consisting of a collection of nodes.

-Window:      Top level node of the scene graph, used for displaying a tree of Views.
+Window:      Top level of the scene graph, used for displaying a tree of Layers and Views.

 View:        Primary object for interaction.
 Views are effectively nodes that receive input (such as touch events),
              and act as a container for drawable elements and other views.
 Views can display content such as Color shapes, images, text etc.
-             A NUI application uses a hierarchy of view objects to position visible content.
+             An NUI application uses a hierarchy of view objects to position visible content.

 Layer:       Layers provide a mechanism for overlaying groups of views on top of each other.

-### Last updated - May 2017
+### Last updated - June 2017